-M State standards of conduct prohibit the unlawful possession, use, manufacture or distribution of illegal drugs and alcohol by students and employees on all on-campus activities and off-campus activities that are considered to be college-sponsored.
-Foreign study programs, field trips, etc., also fall under these requirements.
+M State standards of conduct prohibit the unlawful possession, use, manufacture or distribution of illegal drugs and alcohol by students and employees on all on-campus activities and off-campus sponsored activities.
+Foreign study programs, internships, field trips, etc., also fall under these requirements.

-Medical Cannabis
+Cannabis